 Funding is available for outstanding doctoral students for 4 years of study.
-Funding support includes two years of research assistantships (year 1 and year 4) and two years of teaching assistantships (year 2 and year 3).
+Funding support includes one year of research and three years of teaching assistantships (years 2-4).
 Tuition is covered by the School.
-Students in the MA and MFA programs may also be funded through research assistantships and teaching assistantships.
+Qualified students in the MA and MFA programs may also be funded through research assistantships and teaching assistantships.

-Applicants to the MA or MFA programs must have earned an undergraduate degree from an accredited school in a relevant field, and submit a portfolio with a written essay of interest and examples of creative and/or critical work.
+Applicants to the MFA programs must have earned an undergraduate degree from an accredited school in a relevant field and submit a portfolio with a written essay of interest and examples of creative and/or critical work.

 Applicants to the Ph.D. program must have earned a master’s level degree in a relevant field, and submit a portfolio that includes a written essay of interest, a CV, an example of academic writing, and evidence of creative practice or research experience.

-For details about ATEC graduate programs, visit atec.utdallas.edu/degrees.
+For details about ATEC graduate programs, visit utdallas.edu/atec/about.

-For information on upcoming info sessions or to ask questions about the doctoral program, please contact Ph.D. advisor Christine Messick ([email protected])
+For information on upcoming info sessions or to ask questions about the doctoral program, please contact Ph.D. adviser Christine Messick ([email protected]).

-For information on upcoming info sessions or to ask questions about the MA and MFA programs, please contact graduate advisor Ellen Curtis ([email protected])
+For information on upcoming info sessions or to ask questions about the MA and MFA programs, please contact graduate adviser Brenda Freeman ([email protected]).

 General inquiries can be sent to Dr. Kim Knight, Associate Dean of Graduate Studies in ATEC ([email protected])